Perfect! In this article, I'll walk you through 8 simple steps that you can take TODAY to get your mojo back and get back on track.

 It is a key point here at the Fit Father Project, to encourage guys to get active, rather than focus solely on exercise routines.

 Everyday activities like Gardening, Hiking, Running around the park with your kids, and Cycling are all activities that will count toward fat loss.
+It's always a good idea to involve the family in your fitness plans.

 You don't have to sweat in the gym every day!